Salix

 Salix tweedyiTweedy's willow

-Distribution: Chiefly North Cascade Mountains in Washington; British Columbia south to Washington, east to Montana, Idaho and Wyoming.
+Distribution: Occurring east of the Cascades crest in north-central Washington; British Columbia to Washington, east to Montana, Idaho and Wyoming.

 Habitat: Wet meadows, lake margins, streambanks, and other riparian areas in alpine and subalpine.